 Want some classic fright in your life this Halloween?
 Why not check out 1968’s Rosemary’s Baby starring Mia Farrow and John Cassavetes.
-Who doesn’t love newlyweds on the Upper West Side with witches as their neighbors?
+Who doesn’t love newlyweds on the Upper West Side with satanists as their neighbors?
 Boo!

 Jim Jarmusch dips into the vampire genre putting his own particular stamp on Only Lovers Left Alive with the help of Tom Hiddleston and Tilda Swinton as Adam and Eve, a pair of centuries old vampires.
 From Sony,